d-oliveros/isomorphine/README.md

 /**
  * We can interact with the models without having to do any manual HTTP requests
- * because, well, that's what isomorphine does...
+ * because, well, that's what Isomorphine does...
  */
 var User = require('../models').User;

 /**
  * When called from the browser, the browser serialized each parameter sent
  * to the function call, and sends the serialized payload via a HTTP request
- * to isomorphine's endpoint in the server.
+ * to Isomorphine's endpoint in the server.
  *
  * Isomorphine serializes the result of the function call in the server,
  * returns the resulting values, deserializes the values, and calls